coded-dolphin/DotFiles/README.md

-This is my Dotfiles that I in my computer everyday.
+This is my Dotfiles that I use daily in my computer everyday.